Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gerald Kooyman, a physiologist who has spent more than five decades studying emperor penguins in Antarctica, said he had only seen a similar event once before, more than 30 years ago.
 Peter Fretwell, a scientist with the British Antarctic Survey who has been studying satellite images of the penguin colony at Atka Bay for several years, occasionally saw penguin footprints heading north toward the cliffs.
 He speculated that in January, the chicks were following one or two adults who had gone astray.

 Subadult emperor penguins always jump from sea ice into the water, dropping less than a meter.
 But the little penguins in Atka Bay found themselves in a precarious position to enter the water, and they were starving.
-Their parents had swum out to sea, and it was time for them to find food for themselves.
+Their parents had swum out to sea, and it was time for them to feed themselves.
 The chicks were waiting for their smooth, waterproof feathers to grow in to replace their down.

 LaRue remains hopeful about the penguins' ability to adapt.
 "They're incredibly resilient.
 They've been around for millions of years, they've seen a lot of changes in their environment.
 The question is how quickly they can adapt to the changes that are happening," LaRue said.